itead/Segnix/README.md

 ## Uninstall

-To uninstall the SDK, just run command:
+To uninstall the Segnix, just run command:

-    $ cd SDK
+    $ cd Segnix
     $ sudo make uninstall

 If you have installed [Segnix Python API][2], you can uninstall it by running: